 What are the causes of miscarriage?

 In 50% of cases, the cause of miscarriage is not known.

 Known causes of miscarriage include:

-The following are factors that could increase your risk of recurrent miscarriage:
+The following are factors that could increase risk of recurrent miscarriage:

 How is recurrent miscarriage diagnosed?

-Generally, I start by taking a thorough history and examination of the couple.
+Generally, I start by taking a thorough history and examination of the patients.
 Then, I often order a series of tests to determine the cause of recurrent miscarriage.

 How is recurrent miscarriage treated?

 Treatment for patients with recurrent pregnancy loss is based on the cause of the miscarriage.

 If you have a genetic cause, you will be recommended genetic counselling, where you are counselled about the genetic abnormality and the possibility of having a normal pregnancy in the future.
 In cases of uterine abnormality, you may be recommended for surgery.